This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

 What is Xanthan Gum?

 Xanthan Gum is a food additive, that is produced through a fermentation process.
 It is used largely in the food industry as it is an effective thickening agent and stabilizer to prevent ingredients from separating.
-It also adds stability to products especially in gluten free baked goods.
+It also adds stability to products, especially gluten-free baked goods.

 Helpful hints before beginning…